Central America·Costa Rica·Updated May 3, 2026

 What scams target tourists in Tamarindo?

-The most frequently reported tourist scams in Tamarindo are Shuttle Overcharge from Liberia or San José, Surf Lesson Bait-and-Switch, ATV and Rental Vehicle Damage Claims, with 1 classified as high severity.
+The most frequently reported tourist scams in Tamarindo are Shuttle Overcharge from Liberia or San José, Rental Car Break-In at Beach Access Points, Online Surf Camp and Package Booking Fraud, with 4 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
+Similar patterns are also documented in Belize City and San Juan del Sur.

 Are taxis safe in Tamarindo?